GandhiTC/ThreadsafeFramework/ReadMe.txt

 	- A JDBC/MySQL driver included
 	- Implements Page Object Model
 	- Separate trace and error logs via Log4j (v2)
-		- NOTE:  I've added a custom filter for the loggers used in this project If you log an error where the message is "^^", it will add a blank line to the logs.
-			 ie:  logger.error("^^");
-	- Screenshots of browser on test failure
+	- Screenshots of browser window on test failure
 	- HTML reports that are easier to read and more visually appealing via ExtentReports (v4)
 		- Includes easy one-click access to screenshots for failed tests
 		- Includes expandable/collapsable stack trace error message